XiaoTaoWang/HiC_pipeline/docs/source/quickstart.rst

 Binning
 =======
-This processing stage is conducted by the *bnning* subcommand.
+This processing stage is conducted by the *binning* subcommand.

 By partitioning the linear genome into fixed-size bins (intervals), the number of contacts (the filtered read pairs) can be counted between any two bins (reads are assigned to bins